veganaize/closure-compiler/Polymer-Pass.md

 ## Overview

-Polymer elements need some transformations and custom type information to make them compatible with Closure-compiler.
+Polymer elements require transformations and custom type information to make them compatible with Closure-compiler.
 The Polymer Pass recognizes elements and adds the needed type information and stub declarations so that the compiler can effectively analyze and optimize them.